-Defining Benchmarks for Pelvic Exenteration Surgery: A Multicentre Analysis of Patients with Locally Advanced and Recurrent Rectal Cancer
+Defining Benchmarks for Pelvic Exenteration Surgery: A Multicentre Analysis of Patients With Locally Advanced and Recurrent Rectal Cancers

 Journal Title